microsoft/nn-Meter/docs/builder/build_kernel_latency_predictor.md

 class MySampler(BaseConfigSampler):
     ''' This sampler is for Conv related sampler.
 In `prior_config_sampling` method, all configs are sampled based on existing conv model.
 In
-    `finegrained_config_sampling` method, only cin and cout are sampled around the configs in parameter `configs`.
+    `finegrained_config_sampling` method, only CIN and COUT are sampled around the configs in parameter `configs`.
     '''

     def prior_config_sampling(self, sample_num):